We may receive compensation when you click on links to products from our partners.

 Have you recently left university, keenly clutching your hard-earned degree, and are now considering your next move?
 If so, then you are certainly not alone, both because of the continued thriving supply of new graduates and something rather less positive, the competitive job market and unemployment statistics.

-It’s therefore likely that in readiness for this key, unquestionably rather intimidating moment, you have already attended no shortage of career advice sessions at your chosen institution, including receiving plenty of information on relevant jobs, training,
+It’s therefore likely that in readiness for this key, unquestionably rather intimidating moment, you have already attended no shortage of career advice sessions at your chosen institution, including receiving plenty of information on relevant jobs, training, interview options, and strategies.

 Such priorities include…

 We’ve all had embarrassing drunken photos posted on Facebook, or for that matter made a comment on Twitter or an Internet message board that we have later regretted. indeed, there’s a relative permanence to your online footprint that makes it all the more important to be wary of what you use the World Wide Web to say and do.

 There are, however, still various steps that you can take to minimize any damage, including using the privacy settings of Facebook and Twitter to only show your personal information to those people that you choose to make your friends and followers.
 You can also create new profiles on sites such as Xing and LinkedIn, in the process creating a much more professional online image.

 Given the primacy of the World Wide Web, it’s easy to forget that there are so many other ways of finding graduate jobs than merely visiting the most obvious job search websites and performing a search.
 It is doing precisely this, in fact, that is most likely to expose you to the greatest amount of competition for that dream role.Have you recently left university, clutching your hard-earned degree, & are now considering your next move?
 If so, then you are not alone, because of the continued supply of new graduates and something rather less positive, the competitive job market.Click To Tweet